Cold Email

 stellardigital.iostellar-digital.com, stellardigitalhq.com, stellardigital.co

-Step 2: Email Hosting -- Google Workspace vs Microsoft 365
+Step 2: Email hosting, Google Workspace vs Microsoft 365

 Account setup rules:

-• Add a real profile photo to the account
+• Add a real profile photo

-Step 3: DNS Records -- SPF, DKIM, and DMARC
+Step 3: DNS records, SPF, DKIM, and DMARC

 SPF (Sender Policy Framework)